Antonio Brown mocked on social media after asking for help with English paper

 Brown spent 11 days with the Patriots after his endless offseason saga with the Oakland Raiders.

-The free-agent was released after he was accused of sexual assault and rape in a civil lawsuit and sexual assault in a report that surfaced after his first game with the Patriots against the Miami Dolphins.
+The free agent was released after he was accused of sexual assault and rape in a civil lawsuit and sexual assault in a report that surfaced after his first game with the Patriots against the Miami Dolphins.

 CLICK HERE TO GET THE FOX NEWS APP